Jae Lee: Career

 Beginning in 2007, Lee worked with artist Richard Isanove and writers Robin Furth and Peter David on Marvel Comics' The Dark Tower comic series, based on Stephen King's The Dark Tower novels.
 Lee illustrated the first three miniseries in that series, The Gunslinger Born, The Long Road Home and Treachery.
 He returned for the fifth book in the series, Battle of Jericho Hill.
 He also provided cover and interior illustrations for the Donald M. Grant edition of King's eighth Dark Tower novel, The Wind Through the Keyhole, which was released February 21, 2012.

 At DC Comics, Lee worked on the Before Watchmen project, drawing the mini-series Ozymandias (Sept.
 2012–April 2013) written by Len Wein.
 He illustrated Batman/Superman in 2013–2014 with writer Greg Pak.

-In January 2023 it was reported that Lee would be drawing one of the three Rocketeer in IDW Publishing's upcoming one-shot anthology, The Rocketeer.
+In January 2023 it was reported that Lee would be drawing one of the three Rocketeer stories in IDW Publishing's upcoming one-shot anthology, The Rocketeer.
 The project was first conceived by filmmakers Kelvin Mao and Robert Windom, who had discovered during production of their documentary, Dave Stevens: Drawn to Perfection, which focused on the creator of the Rocketeer, Dave Stevens, that Danny Bilson and the late Paul De Meo, who wrote the screenplay to the 1991 feature film adaptation The Rocketeer, had written an unpublished Rocketeer comics story.
 After hiring Adam Hughes to illustrate that story, Lee was hired to draw one of the other stories in the book, a four-page story of the Rocketeer fighting a Japanese Zero fighter plane in the South Pacific, written by Windom, who described it as "dreamy contemplation on life and love."

+In 2025, Lee sold his character Hellshock to Dynamite Entertainment, who own the publishing and media rights to the title and characters.